Ansbach University of Applied Sciences

 Ansbach University (German: Hochschule Ansbach) is a university of applied sciences, involved in education and research.
 It is located in Ansbach in the southern German state of Bavaria.
 It is located 2km from the Ansbach Residence.
 Since 2008 it has been a partner university of elite sport (DOSB) and has many German national, Olympic, and world champions among its alumni.
+In September 2023 the state of Bavaria decided to confer the right to award doctorates to Ansbach University of Applied Sciences.

 Faculties

 Faculty of Engineering Sciences

 The following programs are available in this faculty: